Shirley Timm-Rudolph

-Shirley Timm-Rudolph is a former politician in Winnipeg, Manitoba, Canada.
+Shirley Timm-Rudolph was a politician from Winnipeg, Manitoba, Canada.
 She was a city councillor from 1986 to 1992 and again from 1995 to 2002, and served on the city's Executive Policy Committee from 1997 to 1998.
 Timm-Rudolph ran for the House of Commons of Canada in the 1988 federal election, and for Mayor of Winnipeg in a 2004 by-election.

 Early life and private career

 Timm-Rudolph was raised in north-end Winnipeg, and was an interior designer before entering public life.
 She became a salesperson after leaving council in 1992, and established a consulting business in 2002.
 In 2004, she organized the charity Gold Spike Golf Tournament.